Data Entry

-In B2B sales development, data entry is the process of accurately capturing, standardizing, and updating prospect and account information into systems like CRMs, sales engagement platforms, and list-building spreadsheets.
-It includes entering firmographic data, contact details, buying roles, activity outcomes, and enrichment fields so SDRs can reliably target, personalize, and track outbound campaigns at scale.
+Data entry is the task of accurately capturing, standardizing, and updating information in a system of record such as a database, spreadsheet, or CRM.
+In B2B sales development, it means entering prospect and account details, firmographic data, buying roles, activity outcomes, and enrichment fields so SDRs can reliably target, personalize, and track outbound campaigns at scale.

 The business impact is substantial.
-Studies estimate poor data quality costs organizations around $12.9 million per year on average, with many losing roughly 15% of their revenue to inaccurate customer and prospect data. forbes.com Sales representatives waste more than a quarter of their time-over 500 hours annually-validating or correcting bad contact records instead of having live conversations with buyers. landbase.com For B2B sales development teams, this translates into fewer meetings booked, lower pipeline coverage, and unreliable forecasting.
+Studies estimate poor data quality costs organizations around $12.9 million per year on average, with many losing roughly 15% of their revenue to inaccurate customer and prospect data.
+Sales representatives waste more than a quarter of their time, over 500 hours annually, validating or correcting bad contact records instead of having live conversations with buyers.
+For B2B sales development teams, this translates into fewer meetings booked, lower pipeline coverage, and unreliable forecasting.

 Higher Quality Prospect Lists